 |Broadband (First Utility)||£24.99||£28.34|

 In total, my Utility Warehouse monthly bill would come to £116.
 Currently, I am paying £102.58.
 So signing up to Utility Warehouse would leave me slightly worse off.
-And that doesn’t take into consideration the £50 credit I received from joining Bulb or the £75 from TopCashback and £50 from Santander (yes, double whammy) for joining First Utility.
+And that doesn’t take into consideration the £50 credit I received for joining Octopus Energy or the £75 from TopCashback and £50 from Santander (yes, double whammy) for joining First Utility.

 So, poor value then?